 \section{Abstract}

 We study mixed long-range percolation on the square lattice.
 Each vertical edge of unit length is independently open with probability $\varepsilon$, and each horizontal edge of length $i$ is independently open with probability $p_i$.
-Also, each vertex is assigned independently a random variable taking values 1 and 0 with probability $p$ and $1-p$, respectively.
-We prove that for a broad class of anisotropic long-range percolation models for which connection probabilities $p_i$ satisfy some regularity conditions, all words (semi-infinite binary sequences) are seen simultaneously from the origin with positive probability, even if all edges with length larger than some constant (depending on $\varepsilon$, $p$, and on the sequence $(p_i)$) are suppressed.
+Also, each vertex is independently assigned a random variable taking values 1 and 0 with probabilities $p$ and $1-p$, respectively.
+We prove that, for a broad class of anisotropic long-range percolation models satisfying suitable regularity conditions on the sequence $p_i$, all words (semi-infinite binary sequences) are seen simultaneously from the origin with positive probability, even if all edges with length larger than some constant (depending on $\varepsilon$, $p$, and on the sequence $(p_i)_i$) are suppressed.

 {\it Keywords: percolation of words; long-range percolation; truncation}

 {\it AMS 1991 subject classification: 60K35; 82B41; 82B43}

 \onehalfspacing